 - make sure you're not paying too much tax

-- check whether you're entitled to tax credits
+- check if you're entitled to tax credits

-- ensure you're receiving the benefits you're entitled to
+- make sure you're getting the benefits you're entitled to

 - make sure that any family and friends living with you are paying enough towards household expenses

 - think about renting out a spare room to a lodger

 - check if your mortgage payments are covered by insurance

 There are many ways to repay your debts.
 You can get free and independent debt advice online and face to face to help you find the best way to deal with your debt problem.

 This includes advice on what restrictions and responsibilities you have to agree to and how different repayment options affect things like: